Services

 Do I need to avoid anything whilst having phototherapy?

 • Medicines that make you more sensitive to ultraviolet light.
-You should inform the phototherapy staff of any new medicines prescribed or purchased, including herbal preparations.
+You should inform the phototherapy staff of any new medicines prescribed or purchased, including herbal preparations.• Additional sun exposure or the use of sunbeds.

 • Excessive quantities of foods such as celery, carrots, figs, citrus fruits, parsnips and parsley; these can make you more sensitive to ultraviolet light.